vootelerotov/avro-schema-as-pact-contract-plugin/README.md

 ## Usage

 Make sure you have the Pact plugin installed in your project.
-On the consider side, create the pact as follow:
+On the consumer side, create the pact as follow:
 ```java
 V4Pact pact = new PactBuilder(consumer, provider, V4)
         .usingPlugin("avro-schema-as-pact-contract")